Smoke and haze from Canadian wildfires leave Detroit with some of the worst US air quality

 The Environmental Protection Agency's AirNow.gov site showed Detroit in the "hazardous" range and warned that "everyone should stay indoors and reduce activity levels."

 Drifting smoke from the wildfires has lowered curtains of haze on broad swaths of the United States, pushing into southern Illinois, Indiana and Ohio, and moving into parts of West Virginia.
-The AirNow.gov site listed air quality Wednesday in Cleveland, Ohio, Indianapolis, Chicago, and Pittsburgh, Penn., as "very unhealthy."
-A wider circle of unhealthy air spread into St. Louis, Mo., and Louisville, Ky.
+The AirNow.gov site listed air quality Wednesday in Chicago, Indianapolis, Cleveland, Ohio; and Pittsburgh as "very unhealthy."
+A wider circle of unhealthy air spread into St. Louis, Mo., and Louisville, Ky.,

 “Another round is going through western New York, western Pennsylvania later today,” National Weather Service meteorologist Byran Jackson said Wednesday.
 “And then that continues over the northern Mid-Atlantic.
 It will persist there into Thursday.”